Thami Mnyele Foundation

 Short Residency Program

-Short Residency Programs are awarded to artists from the whole of Africa, who have been invited to participate in cultural projects in the Netherlands and are in need of accomodation in Amsterdam for a short period.
+Short Residency Programs are awarded to artists from the whole of African continent and diaspora, who have been invited to participate in cultural projects in the Netherlands and are in need of accommodation in Amsterdam for a short period.
 The Short Residency Program offers artists free studio and housing for a set period of time.
 The Short Residency Program does not include an allowance for living and material costs, medical and legal liability insurance and traveling expenses, nor does the Foundation assist in visa application.

 The Thami Mnyele Foundation manages a studio annex living space located on the second floor of a nineteenth century school building.
 Situated in Amsterdam Oud-West, a lively and bustling area in Amsterdam, the studio contains a spacious work space and a separate living area, including a kitchenette, bedroom and bathroom.
-The studio is equipped with central heating, kitchen utilities, a television and video installation, a radio and bedding and sheets.
+The studio is equipped with central heating, kitchen utilities, two Apple computers, bedding and sheets.
 The artist can make use of a bicycle and a mobile telephone during his or her stay.